Sleeping Beauty (song)

 "Sleeping Beauty" is a song by Australian rock band Divinyls.
-It was released in December 1985 from their second studio album What a Life!.
+It was released in December 1985 as the fourth single from their second studio album What a Life!.
 The song proved to be a minor success in Australia when it peaked at number fifty.

 Background

 "Sleeping Beauty" was written by Mark McEntee and lead singer Christina Amphlett.
 The song was produced by Mike Chapman, who also went on to produce the final recording stages of What a Life! and Divinyls next album Temperamental.

-Earlier in 1985, Divinyls had garnered great success with the single "Pleasure and Pain", which went to the top twenty in Australia and also charted on the U.S. Billboard Hot 100 singles chart.
-"Sleeping Beauty" did not meet with the same success as its predecessor, however it did just make the top fifty in Australia, peaking at number fifty.